CarolinaFernandez/unixpackage/README.md

 the package with your preferred package manager.

 ## 4. Testing
-If interested in running the tests to validate to a certain extent that UnixPackage will work in your environment, write the following in a terminal:
+If interested in running the tests to check if the UnixPackage will work in your environment, write in a terminal:
   ```
-  make tests
+  make check
   ```